k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 To complete this field, do either:
 * Enter a specific Instance ID value.
-* Select a previously stored Instance ID from the dropdown list.
+* Select a previously stored Instance ID from the drop-down list.
-* Write a [project (java) function](/articles/07_table_population/08_project_functions.md) to generate the Instance ID .
+* Write a [project (java) function](/articles/07_table_population/08_project_functions.md) to generate the Instance ID.
 Note that this function must return a string as an output.
-Once you have created such a function, use the function name in the Instance ID field (that is, do not enter the code that comprises the function).
+Once you have created such function, use the function name in the Instance ID field (that is, do not enter the code that comprises the function).

   For example: